jdlehman/switcheroo/README.md

 switcheroo allows you to specify a React container component that renders a single child component based on a property of `window.location` (`hash`, `pathname`, etc.), using `window.location.hash` by default.

-The `Switcher` container component provided by switcheroo can accept any React elements, as long as they have a `path` property. switcheroo is very configurable, and you can read about the properties the [`Switcher`](docs/components/Switcher.md) and child ["Switch"](docs/components/Switch.md) elements take in the [docs](docs/components).
+The `Switcher` container component provided by switcheroo can accept any React elements, as long as they have a `path` property. switcheroo is very configurable, and you can read about the properties the [`Switcher`](docs/components/Switcher.md) and children elements (that we will refer to as ["Switches"](docs/components/Switch.md)) take in the [docs](docs/components).

 ## Features

 - Router agnostic.
 You can use any router, even [react-router](https://github.com/rackt/react-router) in conjunction with switcheroo
+- Any React component can be used as a ["Switch"](docs/components/Switch.md) without any modification, other than defining a `path` property on it.
 - Supports hashChange and pushState
 - Provides callbacks including when a specific component [hides](docs/components/Switch.md#onhide) or [shows](docs/components/Switch.md#onshow) as well as when the path [changes](docs/components/Switcher.md#onchange)
 - Supports [React animations](https://facebook.github.io/react/docs/animation.html) via [`wrapper`](docs/components/Switcher.md#wrapper) prop